ismo-karkkainen/fileio/README.md

       vertices:
         description: Array of arrays of 3 float x, y, and z coordinates.
         format: [ ContainerStdVectorEqSize, StdVector, Float ]
-      colors:
-        description: |
-          Array of arrays of 3 float red, green, and blue values.
-Has to match vertices in order and size.
-        format: [ ContainerStdVectorEqSize, StdVector, Float ]
-        required: false
       tristrips:
         description: Array of arrays of indexes to top-level vertices array.
         format: [ ContainerStdVector, StdVector, UInt32 ]